-Sara Ruddick analysis of maternal practice provides a paradigmatic example of dependency work.
+Sara Ruddick’s analysis of maternal practice provides a paradigmatic example of dependency work.
 Ruddick defines the maternal standpoint not as an instinctive disposition or a specifically gendered role but rather as a set of practices that enact preservative love, nurturance, and training that preserves the life of the child, nourishes their growth and prepares them for acceptance in the wider society.
 Given that human infants do not have the physical or mental capacity for self-sufficiency for an extended period of time, the maternal practice that preserves human life is essential for both individual and collective survival.
-Maternal practice begins with being aware of these needs as demands and committing oneself to the work that satisfies them.
+Maternal practices begin with being aware of these needs as demands and committing oneself to the work that satisfies them.
 “To be committed to meeting children’s demand for preservation does not require enthusiasm or even love; it simply means to see vulnerability and to respond to it with care rather than abuse, indifference, or flight.”

 By attending to these needs as demands, maternal practice recognizes a mode of being obligated to other people in a way that is prior to voluntary freedom, an ethical claim that invests autonomy with responsibility.
 While this ethical obligation is not itself a form of domination, it does immediately require a sociopolitical system that can respond to these demands in a just manner.
 Maternal practice is a form of work and is thus exposed to exploitation and abuse, especially in a patriarchal society that degrades and devalues the varieties of reproductive labor traditionally carried out by women.

 The perspective of maternal thought allows us to illuminate Kropotkin’s analysis of the ways in which we are bound together such that we become responsible for the care of each other.
 His derivation of mutual aid from the instinct of a species may seem to constitute some sort of biological essentialism.
-Instead we should interpret his discussion of evolution as an illustration of how our material lives are profoundly dependent upon and profoundly responsible for the care of others.
+Instead, we should interpret his discussion of evolution as an illustration of how our material lives are profoundly dependent upon and profoundly responsible for the care of others.

 During Kropotkin’s time, Darwin’s idea of natural selection had been reinterpreted by Herbert Spencer as a doctrine of “the survival of the fittest” which provided a scientific foundation for Hobbes’s model of the state of nature as a war for dominance.
-In contrast, Kropotkin argues that the self-assertion of life already presupposes that living beings already practice mutual support and mutual aid, “a feature of the greatest importance for the maintenance of life, the preservation of each species, and its further evolution,” a commitment to maternal ethics that grounds the materiality of all communal existence.
+In contrast, Kropotkin argued that the self-assertion of life already presupposes that living beings already practice mutual support and mutual aid, “a feature of the greatest importance for the maintenance of life, the preservation of each species, and its further evolution,” a commitment to maternal ethics that grounds the materiality of all communal existence.